ottofabian/RL-Project/README.md

 More details can be found [here](./experiments/README.md).
 In order to run experiments with [A3C](a3c/README.md) or [PILCO](pilco/README.md), please check the corresponding README.

-The log files will saved to `experiments/logs/`.
+Log files for all runs will be saved to `./experiments/logs/`.

 ## Citation
 ```bibtex